richafnu/Viva/Viva/learning/workday-create-raas-report.md

     :::image type="content" alt-text="Screenshot of the formatted fields for filter values." source="../media/learning/workday-filters-for-catalog-raas.png" lightbox="../media/learning/workday-filters-for-catalog-raas.png":::

 6. **Add the Prompts:** Go to **Prompts**.
-Mark "Display Prompt Values in Subtitles" and add following prompt values.
+Mark "Prompt Values in Subtitles" and add following the prompt values.
 You can directly copy and paste these values.
    > [!IMPORTANT]
    > These column values are case sensitive.